ethyca/fides/docs/fides/docs/getting_started/quickstart.md

 ## Step 6: Test the privacy policy

-To ensure that your `demo_analytics_system` and `demo_marketing_system` files that describe your demo systems are complaint with your privacy policy, run `fidesctl evaluate demo_resources/`.
+To ensure that your systems are compliant with your privacy policy, you can run the `fidesctl evaluate` command.
+To check that the systems described in your `demo_system.yml` file do not use contact information for marketing purposes, run `fidesctl evaluate demo_resources/`.

 ```
 root@fa175a43c077:/fides/fidesctl# fidesctl evaluate demo_resources